Future of curbside collection

 Have your say

 • SURVEY: The "Future of curbside collection survey" is online now until April 30.
 It takes approximately 10 minutes to complete.
 For completing the survey, you'll be entered in a draw to win a green cone or set of 20 bag tags.
-Take the survey
+SURVEY IS NOW CLOSED

 • INFORMATION SESSION: Additional information and opportunity for questions will be provided as part of a live virtual presentation on Wednesday, April 24 at 6:30 pm.
 Watch the recording